Comparisons / Google ADK vs LangChain

 Google ADK vs LangChain: Which Agent Framework to Use?

-Google ADK google's agent development kit (adk) is an open-source framework for building multi-agent systems.
-LangChain langchain is the most popular agent framework.
-Here is how they compare — and what the same patterns look like in plain Python.
+Google's Agent Development Kit (ADK) is an open-source framework for building multi-agent systems.
+LangChain is the most popular agent framework.
+Here is how they compare — paradigm, ecosystem, and the use cases each one is actually built for.

 By the numbers